eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 INFO[0159] Waiting for Codewind PFE to start INFO[0159] Codewind is available at: https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud
 ```

-2\.
-Run as priveleged and as root or install Keycloak.
-- For OpenShift, Codewind is required to run as privileged and as root because it builds container images.
-The `<namespace>` variable is the namespace into which you plan to install Codewind:
-    - Switch to your Codewind-only namespace using: `oc project <Codewind-namespace>`.
-    - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
-    - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.

-- For IBM Public Cloud, install Keycloak and your remote Codewind in separate namespaces.
-Run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
-    - Create the 2 separate namespaces, for example, `oc create namespace <keycloak-namespace>` and then `oc create namespace <Codewind-namespace>`.
-    - Run the following commands on only the Codewind namespace:
-        - Switch to your Codewind-only namespace with `oc project <Codewind-namespace>`.
-        - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<Codewind-namespace>`.
-        - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<Codewind-namespace>`.

 Codewind is successfully deployed and is available.